-It is not overly optimistic to expect that, while population growth continues, at the same time these populations will gain in purchase power.
-While incomes in southern Asia and especially sub-Saharan Africa are nowadays much smaller than those in the North, their growth rates are, fortunately, much bigger.
-For example, Ethiopia's economy has, over the last decade, consistently been growing at 8 to 10% per year, leading to a rise of the per
+It is not overly optimistic to expect that, while population growth continues, these populations will at the same time gain in purchase power.
+While incomes in southern Asia and especially sub-Saharan Africa are presently much smaller than those in the Global North, their growth rates are, fortunately, much bigger.
+For example, Ethiopia's economy has, over the last decade, consistently been growing at 8 to 10% per year, leading to a rise of the per capita gross national income from USD 110 (2015 dollars) in 2004 to USD 550 in 2015 (http://data.worldbank.org/country/ethiopia).

-- capita Gross National Income from 110 US \$ (2015 dollars) in 2004 to 550 US \$ in 2015 (http://data.worldbank.org/country/ethiopia). - 293 Combined, these tendencies will lead to an increased market demand for food.
-Furthermore, diets will move away - from a diet largely based on cereals towards a more varied (but not necessarily healthier) food palate in which - 295 meat is likely to have a larger share than is currently the case.
-Global estimates therefore sometimes predict that - 296 global food production (in terms of kcal) will increase more or less double in the first half of the 21st century - 297 (Tilman et al., 2011) but an increase in demand by 60-70% is more likely (Alexandratos and Bruinsma, 2012).
-As - 298 (relatively) more people will live in cities, there will be relatively fewer people working on the land to produce the - 299 food that is necessary.
-Furthermore, as most of future population growth will take place in sub-Saharan Africa, - 300 food demand will rise most rapidly in this area. - 301 Thus, agriculture in the Global South will be fundamentally different from what it is now in less than a century. - 302 More food will have to be produced with less people and the increasingly urban population will more and more - 303 rely on markets to obtain the food it needs.
-This begs the basic question: how can we make sure that the soils - 304 necessary to produce all this food are sustainably managed and preserved for future generations?
+Combined, these tendencies will lead to an increased market demand for food.
+Furthermore, diets will move away from a diet largely based on cereals towards a more varied (but not necessarily healthier) food palate in which meat is likely to have a larger share than is currently the case.
+Global estimates therefore sometimes predict that global food production (in terms of kcal) will more or less double in the first half of the 21st century (Tilman et al., 2011), but an increase in demand by 60-70% is more likely (Alexandratos and Bruinsma, 2012).
+As (relatively) more people will live in cities, there will be relatively fewer people working on the land to produce the food that is necessary.
+Furthermore, as most of future population growth will take place in sub-Saharan Africa, food demand will rise most rapidly in this area.

+Thus, agriculture in the Global South will be fundamentally different from what it is now in less than a century.
+More food will have to be produced with less people and the increasingly urban population will more and more rely on markets to obtain the food it needs.
+This begs a basic question: how can we make sure that the soils necessary to produce all this food are sustainably managed and preserved for future generations?

-305 Soil conservation in a changing global context
+4 Soil conservation in a changing global context